JuliaComputing/XML.jl/README.md

 ## Performance

 - Comparing benchmarks (fairly) between packages is hard.
-    - The most fair comparison is between "XML.jl - Node Load" and `XMLDict.jl - read` in which XMLDict is 1.4x slower.
+    - The most fair comparison is between `XML.jl - Node Load` and `XMLDict.jl - read` in which XMLDict is 1.4x slower.
 - See the `benchmarks/suite.jl` file.

 | Benchmark | code | median time | median GC |